s-innovations/MessageProcessor.ServiceFabric/README.md

 # MessageProcessor.ServiceFabric

-This repository contains the S-Innovations MessageProcessor Service Fabric Application, which allows orcastration of Azure ServiceBus queues and dynamically scalable and reliable processor nodes using Azure VM ScaleSets.
+This repository contains the S-Innovations MessageProcessor Service Fabric Application, which allows orchestration of Azure ServiceBus queues and dynamically scalable and reliable processor nodes using Azure VM ScaleSets.

 ## Concept
 The concept is simple.
-Its a developer service made to build message based cloud architecture applications ontop.
+It’s a developer service made to build message based cloud architecture applications on top.
 It allows creation of complex message queue structures with simple JSON configuration similar to how the Azure Resource Manager works.
-Lets give an example.
+Let’s give an example.

 ### MessageCluster
 A message cluster is the root resource which can have sub resources defined later in this document.
-The Cluster resource have the concept of variables (this is due to the service do not actually run ontop of the Azure Resource Manager, so there is not a deployment concept as one know it.
+The Cluster resource have the concept of variables (this is due to the service do not actually run on top of the Azure Resource Manager, so there is not a deployment concept as one know it.
 The variables can then be used in sub resources, allowing to save some typing.
 ```
 {